Prajwal208V/PreapBytes/react/README.md

 ### states vs props

 Both props and state are plain JavaScript objects.
 While both of them hold information Props

 props:

  -Props are read-only components.
 It is an object which stores the value of attributes of a tag and works similar to the HTML attributes.
 It allows passing             data from one component to other components (parent to child component ).
 It is similar to function arguments and can be passed to the component the same way         as arguments passed in a function.
 Props are immutable so we cannot modify the props from inside the child-component.

  -Props are also objects that hold information to control the behavior of that particular component.

+ state:

+      -the State of a component is an object that holds some information that may change over the lifetime of the component.

+      -States can be used in Class Components, Functional components with the use of React Hooks (useState and other methods) while Props don’t have this limitation.
+State is generally updated by event handlers.

 scaler(
 What is prop drilling in React?

 Sometimes while developing React applications, there is a need to pass data from a component that is higher in the hierarchy to a component that is deeply nested.
 To  pass data between such components, we pass props from a source component and keep passing the prop to the next component in the hierarchy till we reach the deeply    nested component.

 The disadvantage of using prop drilling is that the components that should otherwise be not aware of the data have access to the data.

   ![image](https://user-images.githubusercontent.com/92531202/164887113-d8cc7470-1261-4216-888e-967fb48ff5e1.png)

 )

+Scaler(

-Scaler(The props: in React are the inputs to a component of React.
+The props: in React are the inputs to a component of React.
 They can be single-valued or objects having a set of values that will be passed to components of React during creation by using a naming convention that almost looks similar to HTML-tag attributes.
 We can say that props are the data passed from a parent component into a child component.

 The main purpose of props is to provide different component functionalities such as:

   Passing custom data to the React component.

   Using through this.props.reactProp inside render() method of the component.

   Triggering state changes.

 React State:

 Every component in react has a built-in state object, which contains all the property values that belong to that component.
 In other words, the state object controls the behaviour of a component.
 Any change in the property values of the state object leads to the re-rendering of the component.

 Note- State object is not available in functional components but, we can use React Hooks to add state to a functional component

  )
- state:
-      -the State of a component is an object that holds some information that may change over the lifetime of the component.
-      -States can be used in Class Components, Functional components with the use of React Hooks (useState and other methods) while Props don’t have this limitation.
-State is generally updated by event handlers.

 **[⬆ Back to Top](#table-of-contents)**